 Growing old gracefully

 According to Frankfurt Zoo biologist Richard Weigl’s Longevity of Mammals in Captivity, the oldest Red deer on record is a female (listed as subspecies sibiricus) who was born at Kiev Zoo in July 1968 and died in January 2000 at the ripe old age of 31 years and six months.
-Weigl published longevity records for 20 subspecies of Cervus elaphus in his 2005 book – the record for the subspecies elaphus stands at 21 years and 4 months, while that for scoticus is held by a female born at Washington Park Zoo during October 1927 that died in June 1954 at the age of 26 years and eight months.
-Interestingly, Weigl doesn’t mention a hind, nicknamed ‘the old lady of Richmond Park’, who apparently survived to 27 years old.
+Weigl published longevity records for 20 subspecies of Cervus elaphus in his 2005 book - the record for the subspecies elaphus stands at 21 years and 4 months, while that for scoticus is held by a female born at Washington Park Zoo during October 1927 that died in June 1954 at the age of 26 years and eight months.
+Interestingly, Weigl doesn't mention “Bambi”, a hand-reared hind owned by the Fraser family from Kiltarlity in the Scottish Highlands who, according to The Guinness Book of World Records, died in January 1995 at the grand age of of 31 years 7 months, or a hind, nicknamed “the old lady of Richmond Park”, who apparently survived to 27 years old.

 Despite these rather impressive figures, these are all ages for captive deer and the maximum age that an animal can reach in captivity (with plenty of food, no predators, veterinary care etc.) is often a far cry from the maximum age attainable in the wild.
 A cursory inspection of the literature suggests that the oldest wild hinds attain about 25 years old, while stags reach about 18 years old.
 Arguably, reaching 25 in the wild is the exception rather than the rule; indeed, records of wild hinds living beyond 15 years and stags beyond 12 years are rare.